mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 }, 500);
 ```

-This solution is a little bit harder to read compared to `Promise` chaining.
-Still, the `Promise` chaining solution is still a little cumbersome.
+The code above is a little bit **harder to read** compared to using `Promise` chaining.
+Still, the `Promise` chaining solution is still cumbersome.
 As an alternative, you can use `async/await` which will be explained in sequence.

 ## async/await